Merkle's Boner: Replayed game

 Unable to quickly clear the field of fans, O'Day ruled the game over on account of darkness.
 The game ended in a 1–1 tie.
 National League president Harry Pulliam upheld the ruling.
 On October 2, Pulliam rejected the Giants' appeal of O'Day's ruling and the Cubs' call for a forfeit victory and again upheld the umpires, declaring the force play on Merkle valid and the game a tie.
-The Cubs-Giants-Pirates pennant race continued to the final days.
-Due to rainouts during the season, in the last week of the pennant race the Giants were forced to play 10 games.
+The Cubs–Giants–Pirates pennant race continued to the final days.
+Rainouts during the season forced the Giants to play 10 games in the last week of the pennant race.
 After Merkle's boner, the Giants won 11 of their last 16 games to finish 98–55.
-The Cubs won eight of their last 10 after the Merkle game to also finish 98–55.
-The Pirates, who beat the Dodgers 2–1 on September 23 to gain a half game on their rivals, won nine of their last 10 to force a makeup game with the Cubs on October 4.
+The Cubs won 8 of their last 10 after the Merkle game to also finish 98–55.
+The Pirates, who beat the Dodgers 2–1 on September 23 to gain a half game on their rivals, won 9 of their last 10 to force a makeup game with the Cubs on October 4.
 The Cubs beat the Pirates, 5–2, leaving themselves tied with the Giants, and with the Pirates a half-game behind both teams at 98–56, they were thus eliminated.

 On October 6, the National League board of directors agreed with its umpires and league president Pulliam, making a final ruling that Merkle had failed to touch second base and that the force rule was correctly applied.
-This left the Cubs and Giants tied at 98–55 and required a makeup game to decide the NL pennant.
+This left the Cubs and Giants tied at 98–55, and a makeup game was required to decide the NL pennant.
 To decide the pennant (and a spot in the World Series), the teams had to replay the tied game on October 8.
 Mathewson, scheduled to start the game, said, "I'm not fit to pitch today.
 I'm dog tired."
 The crowd was estimated at 40,000, the biggest in baseball history at that time.
 Pfiester pitched for the Cubs again in the rematch, but was removed from the game in the first inning after hitting Tenney, walking Herzog (who was promptly picked off), giving up an RBI double to Donlin, and walking Seymour.
 Future Hall of Famer Mordecai "Three Finger" Brown entered the game in relief and got out of the jam without allowing another run.
 In the Cubs' half of the third inning, Tinker led off with a triple and scored on a single by Johnny Kling.
 Evers walked, Frank Schulte followed with an RBI double to give the Cubs the lead, and Frank Chance followed with a two-run double.
 From there, Chicago cruised to a 4–2 victory, becoming champions of the NL for the third straight year.